vesoft-inc/nebula-exchange/README.md

 5. *Since 2.5* While SST import is supported by Exchange, property default values are not yet supported.
 6. *Since 3.0* Exchange is compatible with Spark 2.2, Spark 2.4, and Spark 3.0.
+7. *Since 3.7* Exchange supports to config the encrypted NebulaGraph password and supports to generate the encryption password.
 Refer
 to [application.conf](https://github.com/vesoft-inc/nebula-exchange/blob/master/exchange-common/src/test/resources/application.conf)
 as an example to edit the configuration file.